Barbara J. Collins

-Barbara Jane Collins (born Schenck; April 29, 1929 - April 30, 2013) was an author, ecologist, geologist, botanist, and professor.
+Barbara Jane Collins (born Schenck; April 29, 1929 - April 30, 2013) was an American writer, ecologist, geologist, botanist, and professor.
 She was the founder of the Barbara Collins Arboretum at the campus of California Lutheran University where she was a professor for 50 years.
 She was instrumental in the preservation of Wildwood Mesa and received a commendation from the Mayor of Thousand Oaks, California for her preservation efforts.
 At Cal Lutheran, she created a website which cataloged over 3,000 plant species and was the sole member of the Interdisciplinary Major Committee for thirty years.
 She was among the first faculty at both California Lutheran University (CLU) and California State University, Northridge (CSUN).
 Collins was also the first woman to earn a doctoral degree in geology from the University of Illinois.

 Awards

 Collins received the national Sears Roebuck Foundation Teaching Excellence and Campus Leadership Award in 1991.
 She was named Professor of the Year in 1996 and received the President's Award for Teaching Excellence in 2007.
 She later received an Honorary Alumna Award from Cal Lutheran's Alumni Association in 2008.
-Collins was inducted in Ventura County Educators' Hall of Fame in 2013.
+Collins was inducted into the Ventura County Educators' Hall of Fame in 2013.

 Early life and education

 Born in Passaic, New Jersey on April 29, 1929, she grew up in Nutley, New Jersey.
-Collins earned a bachelor's degree from Bates College and a master of arts from Smith College.
-She was the first female to earn a doctorate in geology from University of Illinois at Urbana–Champaign, where she also completed her master of science and doctorate in botany after two years in Germany.
+Collins earned a bachelor's degree from Bates College and a Master of Arts from Smith College.
+She was the first female to earn a doctorate in geology from University of Illinois at Urbana–Champaign, where she also completed her Master of Science and doctorate in botany after two years in Germany.